Madame-Aehm/CAB-Project-4-Spikes/spike20/notes.md

 ![status_codes1](status_codes1.png)
 ![status_codes2](status_codes2.png)
 ![status_codes3](status_codes3.png)

+- Validating on the server-side _as well_ as validating on the client side is very important.
+Just in case any mistakes slip through, you want to avoid sending pointless requests any further.
+There are some simple validation checks you can perform, such as checking that all required fields exist, emails and passwords are correctly formatted.
+To assist you with this, have a look at [**Express Validator**](https://express-validator.github.io/docs/).
+Sending back custom error messages is fine, but make sure to keep them consistently formatted.

 - **GET** method API requests are only ever to **read** data.
 If you want to read ahead about **adding**, **updating** or **deleting** data, have a look at [querying](https://mongoosejs.com/docs/models.html#querying) and [documents](https://mongoosejs.com/docs/documents.html) (Mongoose documentation), [request methods](https://en.wikipedia.org/wiki/HTTP#Request_methods), and [routing](https://expressjs.com/en/guide/routing.html) (Express documentation).